kptdev/kpt/docs/design-docs/03-pipeline-merge.md

 ## Why

 Currently, `kpt pkg update` doesn't merge the `pipeline` section in the Kptfile as expected.
-The fact that the `pipeline` section is a non-associative list with no defined function identity and ordering makes it very difficult to merge with upstream counterparts.
-This is forcing users to use setters and discouraging them from declaring other functions in the `pipeline` as they will be deleted during the `kpt pkg update`.
+The fact that the `pipeline` section is a non-associative list with no defined function identity makes it very difficult to merge with upstream counterparts.
+Ordering of the functions is also important.
+This friction is forcing users to use `setters` and discouraging them from declaring other functions in the `pipeline` as they will be deleted during the `kpt pkg update`.
+[Here](https://github.com/GoogleContainerTools/kpt/issues/2529) is the example issue.
 Merging the pipeline correctly will reduce huge amounts of friction in declaring new functions.
-This will encourage users to declare more functions in the pipeline which in turn helps to avoid excessive parameterization.
+This will encourage users to declare more functions in the pipeline which in turn helps to **avoid excessive parameterization**.

 Consider the example of [Landing Zone](https://github.com/GoogleCloudPlatform/blueprints/tree/main/catalog) blueprints.
-Only the apply-setters function is being used here.
+Parameters(setters) are the primary interface for the package.
 This is an anti-pattern for package-as-interface motivation and one of the major blockers for not using other functions is the merge behavior of the pipeline.
-If this problem is solved, LZ maintainers can rewrite the packages with best practices aligned to the bigger goal of treating the package as an interface, discourage excessive use of setters and only use them as parameterization techniques of last resort.
+If this problem is solved, LZ maintainers can rewrite the packages with best practices aligned to the bigger goal of treating the package-as-interface, discourage excessive use of setters and only use them as parameterization techniques of last resort.

 ## Design